Suffering from? Election stress? Election sadness?

 Apps to the rescue.
-If you need help calming down, these apps could help lift your spirits, or at least temporarily forget about the results:
+If you need help calming down, these apps could help lift your spirits, or at least help you temporarily forget about the results.

 Meditation is one of the best paths to relaxation.
 There are countless apps designed to help you learn the practice, including 10% Happier, Calm, Headspace and -- my longtime favorite -- Buddhify.

-Available for both Android and iOS (and priced at $3 and $5, respectively), the app includes more than 80 guided-meditation tracks, all of them categorized by mood or activity: traveling, going to bed, feeling stressed, etc. Most lessons range from 5-10 minutes, so they're very easy to incorporate into your day.
+Available for both Android and iOS and priced at just a few dollars, the app includes more than 200 guided-meditation tracks, all of them categorized by mood or activity: traveling, going to bed, feeling stressed and so on.
+Most lessons range from 5-10 minutes, so they're easy to incorporate into your day.
 There's a membership option ($30 per year) that unlocks more features, but it's not required.

 Yep: read a book.
 Studies have shown that reading for pleasure can increase empathy (which I'd say is vital right now), improve relationships, reduce the symptoms of depression and even help you sleep better.
-(Just make sure to activate "night mode" on your phone or tablet (aka Night Shift for iOS or any number of similar options for Android) so looking at the screen doesn't disrupt your sleep.)
+Just make sure to activate "night mode" on your phone or tablet so looking at the screen doesn't disrupt your sleep.

 Of course, it doesn't have to be the Kindle app; any e-book app will do.
 The idea is simply to sink into a great piece of fiction and forget your troubles in the process.

-If you're lucky enough to own a Gear VR headset, you can escape into any number of great experiences that will help you relax.
+If you happen to own a Samsung Gear VR headset, you can escape into any number of great experiences that will help you relax.
 I'm partial to Land's End VR, which is part puzzle game and part therapy session.
 Seriously, it's so peaceful and relaxing, you might just want to sit in your favorite comfy chair and hang out, puzzles be damned.

 Have you found other apps to help you relieve stress?
 Name them in the comments!